Disability Law Clinic Resource Referral Guide

 • Human Rights claims on grounds of disability discrimination, including claims that relate to disability and other grounds, and failure to accommodate

-• Appeals related to PWD and CPP-D benefits when our advocates have taken matters as far as they can
+• Appeals related to PWD and CPP-D benefits when DABC advaccessocates have taken matters as far as they can

-• Decision making rights, and questions from people whose affairs are managed by the BC Public Guardian and Trustee or by Committeeship
+• Decision making rights, and questions from people whose affairs are managed by the BC Public Guardian and Trustee or by private committeeship

 • Questions from people living in an institutional setting that provides personal support to them